Microsoft/azure-docs.cs-cz/markdown templates/virtual-machines-ps-template-compare-sm-arm-task.md

 <!--replace this with Properties and Tags sections.
 These are required sections.
 See "article-metadata.md" in under the "contributor-guide" folder in your repo.
 Attributes in each section can be placed on separate lines to make them easier to read and check-->

-# <a name="use-azure-powershell-to-task"></a>Pomocí prostředí Azure PowerShell [úloha]
+# <a name="use-azure-powershell-to-task"></a>Pomocí Azure Powershellu [úloh]
-Tento článek ukazuje, jak [úloha], použijte příkazy z modulu Azure a modulu Azure Resource Manager.
-Slouží jako můžete migrovat existující skripty do nové příkazy a získat nové příkazy.
+Tento článek ukazuje, jak [úkol], pomocí příkazů v modulu Azure a modulu Azure Resource Manageru.
+Má to vám pomůže se naučit nové příkazy taky umožňuje migrovat stávající skripty do nových příkazů.

-## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Předpoklad: Nainstalujte nejnovější verzi prostředí Azure PowerShell
+## <a name="prerequisite-install-a-recent-version-of-azure-powershell"></a>Předpoklad: Instalace nejnovější verzi Azure Powershellu
-Pokud jste tak ještě neučinili, nainstalujte aspoň [číslo verze] verzi prostředí Azure PowerShell v místním počítači.
-Pokud používáte starší verzi, nebude mít rutiny Azure Resource Manager popsané v tomto článku.
+Pokud jste tak ještě neučinili, nainstalujte aspoň [číslo verze] verzi Azure Powershellu v místním počítači.
+Pokud používáte starší verzi, nebude mít rutiny Azure Resource Manageru, které jsou popsané v tomto článku.
 Podrobnosti najdete tady:

-* [Postup instalace a konfigurace prostředí Azure PowerShell](install-configure-powershell.md) pokyny pro nastavení prostředí Azure PowerShell.
+* [Jak nainstalovat a nakonfigurovat Azure PowerShell](install-configure-powershell.md) pokyny k nastavení prostředí Azure PowerShell.
-* [Použití prostředí Windows PowerShell s Resource Managerem](powershell-azure-resource-manager.md) pro základní informace o používání správce prostředků.
+* [Použití prostředí Windows PowerShell s Resource Managerem](powershell-azure-resource-manager.md) pro základní informace o použití Resource Manageru.

 > [!NOTE]
-> Většinu úloh vyžadují, abyste použijte příkazový řádek prostředí Azure PowerShell úrovni správce.
+> Většina úkolů vyžaduje použití Azure Powershellu z příkazového řádku na úrovni správce.
 >
 >

 ## <a name="command-comparison"></a>Příkaz porovnání
-To [tabulka | části] ukazuje syntaxi příkazu.
+To [table | části] ukazuje syntaxi příkazu.

 <!--[optional image - to use an image in this article, add a folder with the same name as the article file name without extension, inside the Media folder of the repo.
 Use only this folder to store the images.
 Don't attempt to use a common folder to share images you want to use in more than 1 file.]
 Then, use the following syntax to add a reference to the image in your article: